 Thank you for considering BuildBlock Insulating Concrete Forms (ICFs) for your new home!
 We’ve designed this website with you in mind.
-It’s packed full of information to help you research your options.
+It’s packed full of information to help you research your options and answer your questions.

 As you begin formulating the plans for your new home, there seems to be no end to the number of choices you have to make.
 It’s natural to pour hours of time and effort into choosing the right paint, wall coverings, exterior finish and other aesthetics for your new home.
 But first, take some time to decide what will be inside those walls.

 Traditional wood-frame construction can’t compare to the safety, permanence, and energy efficiency of walls built with insulating concrete forms.
-To learn the many benefits of an ICF home, start in our Why ICFs section.
+To learn the many benefits for an ICF home buyer, start in our Why ICFs section.